Are Autism and ADHD on the Same Spectrum? Exploring Common Misconceptions

 Genetic Links Between Autism and ADHD

 Autism and ADHD both have strong genetic components.
-Research indicates that there is significant overlap in the genetic variations associated with both neurotypes.
-However, this does not mean that one condition causes the other; rather, they may share common neurological traits that present in unique ways.
+Research indicates significant overlap in genetic variations associated with both neurotypes.
+However, one condition does not cause the other.
+They may share common neurological traits that present in unique ways.

 Brain Structure and Neurological Differences

-Brain imaging research suggests that both autism and ADHD involve differences in how the brain processes information, attention, and sensory stimuli.
-Autistic individuals tend to show differences in social cognition and sensory integration, while individuals with ADHD experience differences in dopamine regulation that affect motivation, reward processing, and impulse control.
+Brain imaging research suggests that both autism and ADHD involve differences in how the brain processes information, attention, and sensory stimuli:

 Support Strategies for Autism and ADHD